project-evolve-listserve/home/_questions/dislike.md

 Maybe this makes me a bad person, but I am always more interested in the way people think, how they feel, or hearing their stories.</p>-----
 <p>I don't like when people start with, "I don't know what to write" or "I'm only 20 something and don't have much to share."
 I think everyone does and if they could just share anything about themselves it would be interesting.</p>-----
 <p>The incessant pleading, the entries that seem like not much time was put into it.
 I think links should be allowed, depending on what they are- maybe a limit on how many?
 I just feel like there is something missing... probably more along the lines of community engagement.</p>-----
+<p>To get a boring email</p>-----
+<p>Arrogance, small-mindedness, immaturity.
+Inanity. </p>-----
+<p>TONS of trite, saccharine emails that add absolutely nothing to my life.
+I'm seriously on the verge of unsubscribing.
+I'd rather get a really specific, vivid, personal email that's totally irrelevant to my interests than get a "God is great and your life matters" email ANY day.</p>-----
+<p>Nothing really, it serves its purpose. </p>-----
+<p>I don't like that most of the emails are so personal. </p>-----